Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Model

-To maximize the available interior volume of the system, as often required for real-world applications, we consider discrete coils that are positioned at the shield's inner surface, $\rho_c=\rho_s-\rho_w$, and determine their parameters using forward numerical optimization techniques, thereby circumventing discretization error entirely.
+Here, we use this formulation to design simple discrete coils inside of closed cylindrical magnetic shields.
+To maximize the available interior volume of the system, as is normally required for real-world applications, we consider discrete coils that are positioned at the shield's inner surface, $\rho_c=\rho_s-\rho_w$, and determine their parameters using forward numerical optimization techniques, thereby circumventing discretization error entirely.
 When the coil is pressed against the inner surface of the shield, we can expand the magnetic field as a power series of the (small) wire radius such that

 where the $\mathbf{B}^\nu$ terms are $\nu^{\textnormal{th}}$ order field perturbations for $\nu\in\mathbb{Z}^{0+}$.
 If the radius of wire is sufficiently small compared to the radius of the magnetic shield, the magnetic field can be approximated while only introducing small deviations.
-Here, we give the example of a simple loop placed at the center of a shield with aspect ratio $L_s/(2\rho_s)=1$ and wire radii $\rho_w<0.01\rho_s$.
-The error between the zeroth-order term and the complete solution is less than $0.06\%$ at the center, as shown by Fig.~\ref{fig.error_zc}, but, moving away from the origin, this error increases dramatically.
-This increase is due to a zero in the axial field caused by the magnetic shield's interaction, disproportionately skewing the error.
-Discounting this region, the error within a radial position $\rho<0.8\rho_s$ is less than $0.5\%$.
+Here, we give the example of a simple loop placed at the center of a shield with aspect ratio $L_s/(2\rho_s)=1$ and wire radius $\rho_w=0.01\rho_s$.
+The error between the zeroth-order term and the complete solution is less than $0.016\%$ at the center, as shown by Fig.~\ref{fig.error_zc}, but moving towards the cylindrical wall it increases.
+Discounting the region close to the shield, the error within radial position $\rho<0.8\rho_s$ is less than $0.25\%$.
 Henceforth, in this paper, we assume that $\rho_w<0.01\rho_s$ and use only the zeroth-order term to design coils in this regime.
-The magnetic field components are then approximated, through the use of the Wronskian, resulting in the governing equations
+The magnetic field components are simplified using the Wronskian, resulting in the governing equations

-For a set-up where the $\rho_w>0.01\rho_s$, the validity of the approximation should be determined for each individual scenario and adjusted appropriately for a given field design tolerance and experimental system.
+For a setup where the $\rho_w>0.01\rho_s$, the validity of the approximation should be determined for each individual scenario and adjusted appropriately for a given field design tolerance and experimental system.